 The American Kennel Club first recognized the breed in 1925, and since the 1970s, it regularly ranks high on the popular breed list.

 You can expect an adult male Golden Retriever to stand 24 inches tall and weigh about 75 pounds.
 Females typically are smaller.

 Goldens are full of energy and love and require early training and socialization.

 Border Collies are intelligent, affectionate, and loyal dogs.
 The Border Collie originated in Northumberland, on the border of England and Scotland, and got its name from that location.
 The breed was developed to herd livestock, especially sheep.

 Male Border Collies typically stands 22 inches tall and weigh 44 pounds.
 Females usually are slightly smaller.

 Who created the Golden Retriever Border Collie mix?

-There is no hardcore evidence as to who first created the Coltrriever or Border Collie Golden Retriever mix.
+There is no hardcore evidence as to who first created the border Aussie or Coltrriever mix.
 The AKC has not recognized the breed, and you’ll have a hard time finding reputable breeders who produce them.

 On the plus side, you’re more likely to find these loveable dogs at shelters.
 If you decided to bring one home, you could be guaranteed that you’ll be getting a good dog.